 About

-Curriculum Vitae of Dr. Richard J. McMurtrey
+Dr. Richard J. McMurtrey - Curriculum Vitae [PDF]

-While Dr. McMurtrey (aka "RJ") has focused his passion in academics, curiously reading research journals late into the night, presenting at medical conferences, working evenings and weekends in university research laboratories every year from high school through residency, and working hard to not only ace every course along the way but also to further explore and advance the limits of our knowledge, he also has the unique perspective of being an athlete who has suffered numerous sports injuries himself, including broken bones, dislocated shoulders, herniated discs, torn tendons, impinged nerves, and just about every other conceivable injury, which gave him immense compassion for his own patients and set him on a unique path of studying new minimally-invasive approaches that better repair injuries, regenerate tissue functions, target underlying causes rather than just treat symptoms, and dramatically improve long-term healing and recovery.
-He is an avid alpine climber and ultra-marathon runner who most loves trail running through remote mountains (with dreams of someday returning to Chamonix to run the UTMB).
+Growing up in the mountains of Colorado, Dr. McMurtrey came to value the inspiration of the outdoor wilderness and became an avid alpine climber and ultra-marathon runner who loves trail running through remote mountains (with dreams of someday returning to Chamonix to run the UTMB).
 He also played Division 1 intercollegiate rugby and professional rugby with the Colorado Raptors (wing and flanker positions), and he has since worked with many professional athletes around the world, from the U.S. to the U.K. and Europe.
 Dr. McMurtrey currently holds the 35+ age division record in the Utah Valley 10K race and won 2nd place in his age division in the XTERRA Trail Running National Championship.
-Dr. McMurtrey has also trekked hundreds of miles through Patagonia and the Karakoram region, climbed on Trango Tower, completed the entire Cirque of the Towers traverse through the Wind River range, climbed the Diamond of Longs Peak multiple times (D7, Yellow Wall, etc.), summited the Grand Teton via Direct Petzoldt and Exum ridges, completed one of the longest sport routes (Squawstruck), climbed classic routes like the Rainbow Wall Original Route, Levitation 29, and Resolution Arete at Red Rock Canyon, completed numerous technical alpine mixed routes (Stairway to Heaven in Utah, Mixed Master in Canada), established several first ascents in Colorado, and has climbed many 5.13/WI6/M10/Grade V climbs.
+Dr. McMurtrey has also trekked hundreds of miles through Patagonia and the Karakoram region, climbed on Trango Tower, completed the entire Cirque of the Towers traverse through the Wind River range, climbed the Diamond of Longs Peak multiple times (D7, Yellow Wall, etc.), summited the Grand Teton via Direct Petzoldt and Exum ridges, completed one of the longest sport routes (Squawstruck), climbed classic routes like the Rainbow Wall Original Route, Levitation 29, and Resolution Arete at Red Rock Canyon, completed numerous technical alpine mixed routes (Stairway to Heaven in Utah, Mixed Master in Canada), established several first ascents in Colorado, and has climbed multiple 5.13/WI6/M10/Grade V routes.
 In his younger years he was also a dedicated pianist and performed many of his favorite works by Rachmaninoff and Beethoven.
-He is continually fascinated and intrigued by the physiologic mechanisms that enable extraordinary neuromuscular performance and molecular signaling pathways that regenerate tissue functions, with many interesting questions still remaining to be explored.
+He is continually fascinated with the vast depth of potential encoded in the molecular biology of stem cells and intrigued by the physiologic mechanisms that enable extraordinary neuromuscular performance and tissue regeneration, with many interesting questions still remaining to be explored.
 Besides helping to bring relief and healing to his patients, his greatest joy is introducing his three children to the wonders of nature.

 -----

-AAMI © 2021 All Rights Reserved
+ASOI © 2021 All Rights Reserved